-Applications are now closed for the 2021/2022 cohort of the Study and Stay NL program - Thank you to all those who applied!
+Applications are open for the 2023-2024 cohort of the Study and Stay NL program!

 Frequently asked questions

 You probably have a lot of questions about how it is in Newfoundland and Labrador and how it is all going to work.
 We have compiled some of the most frequently asked questions below, have a read and if there are still some unanswered questions don't hesitate to contact us.

 Is there healthcare for international students in NL?

 Yes there is, however you must apply for it.
 You can read more here.
 Most educational institutions have additional insurance provided for international students.
 To find out more message your educational institution.